clupprich/ais/README.md

 # Ais

-An elixir package that encodes AIS messages.
+An elixir package that decodes/encodes AIS messages.
 This project is still under development.

 ## Installation